Nicolas-Jacques Conté: Early life

+At the age of fourteen, Conté displayed precocious artistic talent in a series of religious panels, fine in colour and composition, for the principal hospital of Sées, where he was employed to help the gardener.
+With the advice of Jean-Baptiste Greuze he took up portrait painting, quickly became fashionable, and laid by in a few years a fair competency.

+However, from that time he gave free rein to his passion for the mechanical arts and scientific studies.
+He attended the lectures of Jacques Charles, Louis Nicolas Vauquelin and J. B. Leroy, and exhibited before the French Academy of Sciences an hydraulic machine of his own invention of which the model was the subject of a flattering report, and was placed in Charles's collection.

 Writing and drawing equipment

 Conté invented the modern pencil lead at the request of Lazare Nicolas Marguerite Carnot.
 The French Republic was at that time under economic blockade and unable to import graphite from Great Britain, the main source of the material.
 Carnot asked Conté to create a pencil that did not rely on foreign imports.
 After several days of research, Conté had the idea of mixing powdered graphite with clay and pressing the material between two half-cylinders of wood.
 Thus was formed the modern pencil.
 Conté received a patent for the invention in 1795 and formed la Société Conté to make them.
 He also invented the conté crayon named after him, a hard pastel stick used by artists.

 At the 1798 Exposition des produits de l'industrie française Conté won an honorable distinction, the highest award, for his "crayons of various colours".